 ROBERT "Bob" Lee

-Robert Lee (Bob) is in his ninth year as executive director for Heroes on Horseback.
-During his tenure as executive director, Heroes on Horseback has experienced a tripling in the number of special needs individuals served, while reducing expenses by nearly 25%.
+Robert Lee (Bob) is in his tenth year as executive director for Heroes on Horseback, after retiring from a career that included commercial banking and manufacturing.
+Over the last decade, Heroes on Horseback has experienced a tripling in the number of special needs individuals served, while reducing expenses by nearly 25%.
 Bob credits this growth to the creation of new programming, an increase in volunteer resources, and the implementation of collaborative partnerships with strategically placed organizations in our community.

 In addition to his role with Heroes on Horseback, Bob serves as treasurer for the board of directors for the Hilton Head Island Motoring Festival & Concours d’Elegance, advisory board member for Area 8 Special Olympics, and chairman of the board of trustees for the Arts Center of Coastal Carolina.
 Bob is also an adjunct professor at Georgia Southern University, where he teaches entrepreneurship.